FiloSottile/Heartbleed/README.md

 See the [online FAQ](http://filippo.io/Heartbleed/faq.html) for an explanation of error messages including `TIMEOUT` and `BROKEN PIPE`.

-Please note that the code is a bit of a mess, not exactly release-ready.

 If a service name is specified besides `https`, the tool checks the specified service using STARTTLS.
 **You do still need to specify the correct port.**

 ## Install

-You will need Go 1.2.x, otherwise you'll get `undefined: cipher.AEAD` and other errors
+You will need Go >= 1.2, otherwise you'll get `undefined: cipher.AEAD` and other errors

 ```
 go get github.com/FiloSottile/Heartbleed